Frequently Asked Questions

-Our online degrees are fully recognised postgraduate certificate, masters and doctoral degree awarded by the University of Liverpool, one of the top 1% of universities in the world.
+Our online degrees are fully recognised postgraduate certificate, master’s and doctoral degree awarded by the University of Liverpool.
 They have exactly the same status and standing as the University’s on-campus postgraduate certificate, masters and doctoral degrees.

 As UK university degrees, our online qualifications are widely recognised internationally.
 You can check this by contacting the appropriate government body in your home country.

 The University of Liverpool Management School is also one of an elite group of institutions worldwide accredited by the prestigious AACSB International – the Association to Advance Collegiate Schools of Business.
 All our campus and online management programmes are covered by this accreditation.